Google Nest: Use with Amazon Alexa

 As of mid-2022, Google's newer Nest cameras will now work with Amazon Alexa devices such as Amazon Echo Show, Fire TV, and Fire Tablet to view captured security camera footage.

+End of support

+On October 25, 2025, software support was cancelled for the 1st and 2nd generation Nest Learning Thermostats.
+In addition, most of the smart functionality including the Home Away features, notifications, and carbon monoxide sensor became inoperative as they were dependent on connection with Google servers.
+By mid-November, third-party software solutions became available to restore functionality to these thermostats.

 Products

 Nest Learning Thermostat

 The Nest Learning Thermostat is an electronic, programmable, and self-learning Wi-Fi-enabled thermostat that optimizes heating and cooling of homes and businesses to conserve energy.
 It is based on a machine-learning algorithm: for the first weeks users have to regulate the thermostat in order to provide the reference data set.
 Nest can then learn people's schedules, at which temperature they are used to and when.
 Using built-in sensors and phones' locations it can shift into energy-saving mode when it realizes nobody is at home.